Healthy Granola

 How to make healthy granola

 • Check periodically.
-I’ve noticed the exact baking time varies depending on the oven, so make sure to keep an eye on the granola and check it after 15 minutes.
+I’ve noticed the exact baking time varies depending on the oven, so keep an eye on the granola and check it after 15 minutes.
 Also, don’t skip the stirring midway through since the edges are prone to browning.

 • Wait to add your mix-ins.
-If you add the mix-ins before the granola has cooled, you may be left with a melted chocolate mess.
+If you add the mix-ins before the granola has cooled, you may be left with burnt dried fruit and melted chocolate.
 Ask me how I know!

 • Don’t overcrowd the baking sheet.
 It’s important to get the granola in a thin, even layer so all the pieces have a chance to brown.
 Otherwise, that’s how you end up with soggy granola.